We're happy to announce custom hooks that make it easier to customize your Terraform workflow while using Scalr as the remote backend.

 Normally, users are accustomed to running Terraform from their laptop or an environment where they have the freedom to have a completely custom runtime environment.
 When running Terraform in a remote backend, you are restricted to what is already installed in that environment … until now.

-Custom hooks allow you to execute any command you would normally run in a Linux command line before and/or after the plan and before and/or after the apply.
+Custom hooks allow you to execute any command you would normally run in a Linux command line at five phases of the run: pre-init, pre-plan, post-plan, pre-apply, and post-apply.
 Common use cases are:

 Here is what it looks like in the workspace settings: